The 1940s House: Reception

 "What I don't get is the point.
 I don't think Channel 4 gets the point, either.
 The 1900 House was an interesting piece of work, but the fatal flaw in its successor is that it is materialistic.
 The point about the Second World War was that it presented the possibility of violent death to every section of the population at any moment, something that is impossible to replicate artificially.
 Living on Spam or building an Anderson shelter were, surely, the incidental inconveniences of wartime.
 The real inconvenience was the fear that you could wake up in the middle of the night to find that your bed had been set on fire by a man passing overhead in an aeroplane.
 It seems to me that The 1940s House replicates wartime living the way a Formula One computer game replicates being Michael Schumacher: you get everything except the downside risk, which is at the very centre of the experience."

+Dru Sefton writing for the Current, covering the entire early "House" series (as of 2003), noted that it "netted more than 7 million viewers and scored a 2.0 rating compared to a season average of 1.8" but also that compared to Frontier House, "it bombed.
+Some public TV programmers panned the show because, despite faux air raids, it failed to evoke the destruction of wartime London.
+PBS broadcast the three-hour program on a single night and gave it little promotion."

 The 1940s House was a ratings success, prompting Channel 4 to begin work on The Edwardian Country House, a new reality series with a much-expanded cast and far greater production budget than The 1900 House and The 1940s House.
 The series' popularity in the U.S. led PBS to commission an American version of the show, Frontier House.
 The 1940s House was a similar ratings hit in Australia.
 A very large 53 per cent of professional, managerial, and skilled workers (the ABC Television network's key social demographic) watched the series.